FAFSA Code: #002901

 You can apply for financial aid by completing the FAFSA after October 1 with the Federal Processing Center.
 We strongly recommend that new students complete the FAFSA by December 1 and returning students complete by May 1.

 Not to worry!
 New legislation requires students and parents to complete their FAFSAs using the prior prior year tax information.
-For the 2018-19 FAFSA, families will use 2016 tax information.
+For example, for the 2020-2021 FAFSA, families should use 2018 tax information.

 There are no income cutoffs when determining a student's financial aid eligibility.
 Many factors are taken into consideration when determining a family's ability to pay beyond parental income such as household size, number of dependent children in college, family assets, and cost of the institution; so it is impossible to determine your eligibility based strictly on income.
 To know if you will qualify for financial aid you must apply.